 The purpose of the surveys is to describe the current labour market conditions for the entire population aged 15-74 and to provide information on the labour market trend.

+As of January 2021, the frame population was enlarged to include the population aged 15-89 years, according to Regulation (EU) 2019/1700 of the European Parliament and of the Council.
+Presentation of the statistics will however still refer to the population aged 15-74 years.
 The Labour Force Surveys (LFS) is the only source that continually gives a coherent picture of the labour market (employment, unemployment, number of hours worked, etc.).